haleyjung/products-api/README.md

 # System Design Capstone: /products

-Working in a team of three engineers, we inherited a legacy codebase of an existing e-commerbe web application to build 3 micro services that will withstand the web scale traffic loads.
+Working in a team of three engineers, we inherited a legacy codebase of an existing e-commerce web application to build 3 micro services that will withstand the web scale traffic loads.
 Each member took ownership of one unique API service that will maintain the existing application data set.
 I was responsible for redesigning and building a backend server and database for the products API service.

 ## Tech Stack